Jetchisel/setx/README.md

 ## Keywords:
 ```
   debug    All the debug codes `set [+-]x', and the `trap'.
+  cr       All the carriage returns that is normally found in a Dos/Windows file.
   comment  All the lines that has been commented by adding a # in front.
   tspace   All the lines that has trailing white space.
 ```